 Nature-lovers will enjoy a visit to Chumbe, a small uninhabited coral island near Zanzibar.
 The Chumbe coral reef, a protected sanctuary famous for its coral diversity, offers excellent diving and snorkeling.
 On land, you can follow a walking trail around the island through pristine forest, rockpools and secret beaches.
 About 60 bird species have been recorded, including breeding pairs of the rare roseate tern.
 You might also catch a glimpse of Aders’s duiker, a secretive small antelope of coastal thicket.
 Even more exciting are the giant nocturnal coconut crabs, which crawl out of coral crevices at dusk.
 These endangered, slightly scary-looking creatures weigh up to 4kg/9lb.
 You can visit the island on a day trip, but an overnight stay in the zero-impact, ecofriendly Chumbe Island Lodge is highly recommended.

-Click on the button below to compare Tanzania safaris offered by top rated tour operators.
+Click on the button below to compare Tanzania beach packages offered by top-rated tour operators.

 By Ariadne van Zandbergen